luugiathuy/luugiathuy.github.io/_posts/2014-11-02-setup-ruby-on-rails-postgresql-redis-on-ubuntu.md

 layout: post
 title: Setup Ruby on Rails, PostgreSQL and Redis on Ubuntu
 description:
-  A step by step guide on how to setup Ruby on Rails (RoR), PostgreSQL and Redis on Ubuntu.
+  A step by step guide on how to setup Ruby on Rails (RoR), PostgreSQL and Redis on Ubuntu server for deploying Rails applications from scratch.
 categories:
 - DevOps
 tags: